byt3n33dl3/CarpaAlko/README.md

 ## CraxsRat Source Code

-This repository contains the leaked source code of CraxsRat, a sophisticated Android remote access trojan ( **RAT** ) developed by "EVLF DEV".
+This repository contains the leaked source code of CraxsRat, a sophisticated Android && iOS remote access trojan ( **RAT** ) developed by "EVLF DEV".
 CraxsRat has been used in various cyber-attacks to grant cybercriminals extensive control over infected devices.

 ## Disclaimer